My blog posts likely contain affiliate links, including for the Amazon Associates program.

 It’s time for your final day of this 3 days in San Jose trip!
 If you stayed in Santana Row last night, today is super easy; roll up and wander the main street (Santana Row) whenever you’ve finished breakfast at your hotel.
 If not, rise and shine to get parking before the crowds of day shoppers flood this fascinating combination of outdoor mall and self-sufficient planned community.

 Beyond the flashy storefronts and hip restaurants and bars, the Winchester Mystery House is by far one of the best things to do in San Jose.
 I went in the evening for their Halloween tour; during the day they offer a history tour through a completely different part of the house.
 That is all to say you could definitely do their daytime tour plus any special nighttime events they might be offering based on seasons or holidays.

 There are no photos permitted in the Winchester Mystery House, but on the tour you’ll learn about Sarah Winchester and her bizarre obsession with keeping the house – really, it’s a compound – in a constant state of construction.
 Be prepared for disorienting floor plans, functionless stairs and rooms, and the strange sense you’ve stepped into that house you get lost in when you have a nightmare… Okay, maybe you should only visit during the daytime!

 Not to Be Morbid – Here’s Your Last Meal

 Then it’s probably time to head home, sadly!
 Whether you need to fly home from San Jose or make your way back to SF to finish your trip there, your 3 days in San Jose have come to an end.
-You’ve had the chance to sample the city’s views, food, and the innovation that makes this South Bay destination so compelling.
+You’ve had the chance to sample the city’s views, food, and innovation that makes this South Bay destination so compelling.